mavryk-network/mavryk-protocol/docs/developer/proposal_testing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The currently active protocol supports self-amending through the voting procedure
-of Tezos.
+of Mavryk.
 However, such procedure needs to go through several voting periods
 that involve several quorums of bakers, and we would rather test our migration
 in a less involved way.
-Besides the amendments driven by the protocol, Tezos
+Besides the amendments driven by the protocol, Mavryk
 also supports *user-activated* upgrades, which are triggered by the shell.
 The
 user-activated upgrades allow the user to specify the level at which the next
 protocol will be adopted, which can be used to perform emergency bug fixes, but